oxidaan/zqloader/README.md

 The loader is coded into a BASIC `REM` statement to have it loaded in one step, thus avoiding the need to load an additional machine code block (which would take extra time).
 At the ZX Spectrum all you have to type is `LOAD ""`.

-To speed up even more data is (can be) compressed before loading.
+To speed up even more data is compressed before loading.

 The project code is portable and runs under both Windows and Linux.